omedalus/stratfight/README.md

 The problem is that these are extremely rare *exceptions* in the context of turn-based game combat.
 A D&D-style or JRPG-style combat system is one in which such story-defining tactical maneuvers *can* happen, but the rarity with which they *do* happen makes the system itself detract significantly from the tale being told.
 For games that are ostensibly dedicated to storytelling, it doesn't make sense for huge durations of time -- in some cases more than half the total hours of playtime -- to be spent in a number-crunching combat system in the often futile hope that *maybe* some battlefield detail *might* have some non-vanishing significance.

 ### Hit-point systems are simultaneously overly simplistic and overly specific

-, the use of turn-based combat to permit
+Much has been written about the shortcomings of hit-point systems, but improving upon them has always proven tricky.